neo-project/docs/en-us/sc/getting-started-java.md

 1. Download Neo's Node GUI.
 At the time of writing, it is recommended you use the BETA developer GUI as it has some extra debugging features which are helpful.
 [CoZ NEO GUI](https://github.com/CityOfZion/neo-gui-developer).
 It will have default presets to Testnet and you will have to wait (up to a few hours) for it to fully sync up.
 2. Download the Neo Framework Library JAR.
 The current latest version is here: [org.neo.smartcontract.framework JAR](https://github.com/CityOfZion/neo-java-sdk/blob/master/target/org.neo.smartcontract.framework.jar)
 3. Download an IDE for Java (optional but recommended), e.g. IntelliJ or Eclipse.
-4. Download an IDE for C# - currently the neoj compiler needs to be built manually as it is not in wide distribution release format.
+4. (Windows only) Download an IDE for C# - currently the neoj compiler needs to be built manually as it is not in wide distribution release format.
 Recommended is to get Visual Studio 2017 which is free.

 ## Development Tools

-### 1. Visual Studio 2017
+#### 1. Visual Studio 2017 (Windows)

 If you have already installed Visual Studio 2017 on your computer and checked for .NET Cross-Platform Development at the time of installation, you can skip this section.